cabo/sdf-mapping/draft-bormann-asdf-sdf-mapping.md

 # Formal Syntax of SDF mapping files {#syntax}

-An SDF mapping file has two optional components that are taken unchanged from SDF: The info block, and the namespace declaration.
+An SDF mapping file has three optional components that are taken unchanged from SDF: The info block, the namespace declaration, and the default namespace.
 The third component, the "map", contains the mappings from a SDF name reference (usually a namespace and a JSON pointer) to a nested map providing a set of qualities to be merged in at the site identified in